Biography: Robin Storey. Aka Rapoon.

 Storey has produced music for soundtracks for a number of independent films including award winning films by Randy Greif "The Three Trials" “I am Here “ by David Holmes and "Effaced" by Nadine Shamounki.

-The Independent film by MAXIM ZAHAROV “ BORING” which is in post-production has a Rapoon soundtrack.
+The Independent film by MAXIM ZAHAROV “ BORING” has a Rapoon soundtrack.

 In 2003 Storey returned to University and in 2004 attained a Masters Degree in Creative Music technology at Newcastle University.